Web3NL/motoko-book/src/advanced-concepts/system-apis/message-inspection.md

 {{#include _mo/message-inspection1.mo:b}}
 ```

-This object contains three fields with _predefined_ names:
+This record contains three fields with _predefined_ names:

 - The `caller` field is always of type `Principal`.
 - The `arg` field is always of type `Blob`.